AliceO2Group/AliceO2Group.github.io/quickstart/overview.markdown

 ## Requirements

 1. After LS2 the ALICE experiment will have gone through a massive upgrade to handle minimum bias PbPb interactions at 50 kHz.
-This will results in a 100 times higher event rate than in Run 1 (2010).
+This will results in an event rate 100 times higher than during Run 1 (2010-2012).

 2. Moreover, the physics topics addressed by the ALICE upgrade are characterised by a very small signal-to-noise ratio, requiring very large statistics, and a large background, which makes triggering techniques very inefficient, if not impossible.